 List of Conservation Technician Job Duties

 - Plan and supervise construction of access routes and forest roads.

 - Manage forest protection activities, including fire control, fire crew training, and coordination of fire detection and public education programs.

 - Conduct laboratory or field experiments with plants, animals, insects, diseases, and soils.

 - Map forest tract data using digital mapping systems.

 - Monitor activities of logging companies and contractors.

-Skills Needed to be a Conservation Technician
+Qualities of a Conservation Technician